AndrewJBateman/next-tailwind-supabase/README.md

 ## :cool: Features

 * Supabase user interface is cool to work with and they have SQL templates to create a user login etc.
+* Changes to the Supabase data are automatically displayed in the deployed app using a Supabase Function Hook

 ## :clipboard: Status & To-Do List